 Jill Breen CPM, CLC

-Jill has been serving women, babies and families for 36 years as a homebirth midwife and natural family health consultant.
-Jill has been a MANA member since 1984, having served on the Board of Directors in several positions including president, and is currently serving on several working committees, including as Communications Chair.
-She is a founding member of Midwives of Maine, having served in every office over the past 33 years, and is a member of MACPM, NACPM and is a FAM Birth Trustee.
+Jill Breen CPM, CLC has been serving women, babies and families for 36 years as a homebirth midwife and natural family health consultant.
+A MANA member since 1984, Jill has served on the Board of Directors in several positions including President, as well as on several working committees, and currently is Communications Chair.
+She is a founding member of Midwives of Maine, a statewide, inclusive association of midwives since 1981.
 Jill is a Home Birth Summit delegate active on the Collaboration Task Force.
-She was appointed to the Maine Governor’s Advisory Committee on Rulemaking regarding certified midwives.
-Jill writes, speaks, mentors and teaches, including as a guest lecturer at University of Maine and Birthwise Midwifery School.
-She is the mother of 6 children, all born at home, and has 8 grandchildren, all born into the hands of midwives, including her own.
+She was an appointee to the Maine Governor’s Advisory Committee on Rulemaking regarding certified midwives and was a member of the Maine CDC Inter-professional Work Group addressing flow of care across birth settings.
+The Maine Best Practice Recommendations for Handoff Communication During Transport from a Home or Freestanding Birth Center to a Hospital Setting was approved by the Commissioner of Health and Human Services in November, 2014.
+Jill writes, speaks, and mentors including as a guest lecturer at University of Maine.
+She is the mother of 6 children, all born at home, and has 9 grandchildren, all born into the hands of midwives, including her own.

 5708 SW 69 Ave